 A bridging subject designed to provide an introductory understanding of the mechanisms of transport processes.
-This subject could not be offered to a graduate with a background in chemical engineering principles.
+This subject could not b offered to a graduate with a background in chemical engineerin principles.
 Mechanisms of molecular and turbulent transport.
-Heat, mass and momentum transport as rate processes.
-Boundary layer theory.
+Hea mass and momentum transport as rate processes.
+Boundary laye theory.
 Lift and drag coefficients.
-Introduction to non-Newtonian flow.
+Introduction to non-Newtonian flow